vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 sample references, loop offsets, tuning, and an empty name.
 All 9,216 SF2/DLS outputs remain byte-for-byte identical to the earlier exporter.

+### Make pan gain authoritative

+Remove `PanPerformanceEvent::hasLinearGain`.
+Every producer already uses unit gain by default, and both renderer consumers reset to unit gain when the flag is absent.
+The flag adds no needed state; it only allows an explicitly supplied gain to be silently ignored.
+Use the gain directly and combine the emitter's pan overloads with a unit-gain default.

+Extend MIDI regression coverage to check non-unit gain followed by omitted gain, then non-unit gain followed by explicit unit gain, under both modulation conversion policies.
+MP2k retains its asymmetric physical gain.
+The full build and all 17 CTest targets pass without compiler warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,